Tips for pairing food and beer for the holidays

 Tips for pairing

-When I think about pairing up beer with food, it's important to keep in mind the idea of matching intensity of both the beer and the food.
+When pairing up beer with food, it's important to keep in mind the idea of matching intensity of both the beer and the food.
 As with wine, lighter beer styles often work with lighter foods (salads, seafood, etc) and bolder beers will often work better with bigger foods (grilled meat, spicy food).
 Make sure one partner doesn't 'bury' the other.
-Next, understand the following terms.
-Complement.
-Contrast.
-And Cut
+Next, understand the following terms: complement, contrast, and cut.

 Complement

 Are there flavors in the food that will complement the beer, providing a flavor hook.
 For instance, could the roasted bits in a juicy beef tenderloin complement a toasty American Brown ale?
 Would the aromatic lemongrass in your favorite Thai food marry with a dry-hopped Saison?
-Make sure the flavors sing together with a beautiful melody.
-However, be careful that 'like' flavors don't cancel out similar flavors in the other.
+Make sure the flavors sing together but be careful that 'like' flavors don't cancel out similar flavors in the other.
 That's where the next tip comes in.

 Contrast